La Isla Foundation visited El Salvador this month in order to finalize the study protocol for an unprecedented research project.

 A 43-year-old former cane worker from San Luis Talpa, the man was one of six randomly selected patients interviewed by LIF’s media team.

 All six men were former sugarcane workers.
-All men had CKDu.
+All men had CKDnT.
 Eight identical rooms spanned in both directions,

-each filled to capacity with CKDu patients.
+each filled to capacity with CKDnT patients.
 During a filmed interview, Dr. Ricardo Leiva, director of the dialysis

 ward of the largest public hospital in El Salvador, expressed the severity of the situation.